-Founded in 2007, the Health Law Partnership (HeLP) Legal Services Clinic has taught more than 270 students in an interdisciplinary environment.
-Clinic law students collaborate with medical students and residents, as well as graduate students of public health, social work and bioethics in a partnership with Morehouse School of Medicine and Emory University School of Medicine.
+Founded in 2007, the Health Law Partnership (HeLP) Legal Services Clinic teaches up to 20 students each semester in an interdisciplinary environment.
+Clinic law students collaborate with medical students and residents, as well as graduate students of public health, social work, and bioethics in a partnership with Morehouse School of Medicine and Emory University School of Medicine.
 Future legal and health professionals work side-by-side to address the social determinants of health, by assisting clients in legal matters.
 Through the HeLP Legal Services Clinic, students serve our community and gain legal experience while working in an interdisciplinary context.

-The clinic has recovered more than $1.2 million in benefits for our clients.
-Their cases include supplemental security income benefits, Medicaid, consumer issues, housing, education, and insurance, and free legal assistance to those who would otherwise be unable to pay for a lawyer.
+HeLP cases include housing, education, family law, supplemental security income, and other social benefits.
+HeLP students and supervising attorneys provide free legal assistance to those who would otherwise be unable to pay for a lawyer.
 The clinic has been recognized both nationally and internationally for its innovative clinical education.

-To qualify for the HeLP Clinic’s services, a family must have a child who is receiving care from Children’s Healthcare of Atlanta and must be at or below 200% of the federal poverty level, which is an annual salary of about $50,200 for a family of four.
-Many of HeLP’s families live below 100% of the federal poverty level, which is less than $25,100 per year for a family of four.
-Over 50% of children’s patient families qualify for HeLP’s services.
+To qualify for the HeLP Clinic’s services, a family must have a child who is receiving or has received care from Children’s Healthcare of Atlanta (CHOA), and their income must be at or below 200% of the federal poverty level.
+Many of HeLP’s families live below 100% of the federal poverty level, and over 50% of CHOA’s patient families qualify for HeLP’s services.

 If you are interested in becoming a client, please contact: